LesliTech/Lesli/readme.md

 Lesli is officially released and supported as of version 5

-> Lesli goes beyond being just a starter-kit, template or admin panel or dashboard.
+> Lesli goes beyond being just a starter-kit, template, admin panel or dashboard.
 Lesli is a Ruby on Rails gem that you can use to build modules (a.k.a. engines) leveraging its robust set of built-in features, generators, components, and industry standards.
 With Lesli, you have the flexibility to extend existing functionalities or develop fully customized software tailored to your specific needs.

 ## Installation